keithdwood/studentsearch/README.md

 Install [node](https://nodejs.org/) if you haven't already.

 Once node is installed, set `<REPOSITORY_ROOT>/web/application/server` and type `node server.js`.
 By default the web app will be listening on port 3000.
-Navigate a browser to `http://localhost:3000/` and you will be presented with a very simple web form for executing the 'search'.
+If you need to change the port, set an environment variable 'PORT' to the desired value.
+Navigate a browser to `http://localhost:<PORT>/` and you will be presented with a very simple web form for executing the 'search'.

 The query uses a crude 'string contains' match to find records of interest.
 This means, for example, requesting 'm' in the 'First Name' field will return 'Samantha' as a match.